neo-project/neo-express/docs/worknet-command-reference.md

 This command resets all the locally generated blocks in the chain.
 The unsigned branch transition block (described in the `create` command section) is deleted and regenerated as part of this process.

-Any contract data from the public chain that has been cached locally - either via `prefetch` or thru the normal process of executing transactions on the branched chain - are not affected.
+Any contract data from the public chain that has been cached locally - either via `prefetch` or through the normal process of executing transactions on the branched chain - are not affected.
 Even after a `reset`, contract storage does not need to be `prefetch`ed again.